nivikamalhotra/qp-assessment/README.md

 * POST /auth/login: Login the user.
 * POST /auth/signup: Sign up the user.

-# Admin Credentials
+# Credentials
-username: authorized_user, password: test123
+* Admin - username: authorized_user, password: test123
-# User Credentials
-username: user_one, password: test123
+* User - username: user_one, password: test123

 # Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.